 You can find answers to many of your Summer School questions here.
 Click on a question to reveal the answer.

 LCFEF Summer School tuition is dependent upon the costs of providing these courses.
-The 2022 Summer School sessions require a minimum of 15 students per class in order for the course to operate.
-If any course has insufficient enrollment numbers on May 20, 2022, the course will be canceled and tuition (not including credit card fees) will be refunded.
+As our costs change, tuition changes.
+The costs for 2023 will be determined in early 2023 as we know more about the costs of providing this service for our community.
+Summer School sessions require a minimum of 15 students per class in order for the course to operate.
+If any course has insufficient enrollment numbers by mid-May 2023, the course will be canceled and tuition (not including credit card fees) will be refunded.

 9/10 High School English prep is an enrichment course open to students entering 9th and 10th grades in fall.